-Information in all its forms-written, recorded electronically or printed-shall be protected from accidental or intentional unauthorized modification, destruction or

-Clarke Board of Education Policy Manual disclosure throughout its life cycle.
+Information in all its forms-written, recorded electronically or printed-shall be protected from accidental or intentional unauthorized modification, destruction or disclosure throughout its life cycle.
 This protection shall include an appropriate level of security over the equipment and software used to process, store, and transmit that information.